MARKET SNAPSHOT: U.S. Stocks Set To Ease Back From Records Ahead Of Blockbuster Week

 Continue Reading Below

-U.S. stock futures pointed to a soft open for equities on Monday, with major indexes set to take a breather from their record-setting run since the start of the year.
+U.S. stock futures pointed to a modest pullback for equities Monday, with major indexes set to take a breather from their record-setting run since the start of the year.

-That caution comes as a busy week kicks off, with investors bracing for a Federal Reserve meeting, a speech by President Donald Trump, a monthly jobs report and a big dose of earnings.
+That caution comes as a busy week kicks off, with investors bracing for a Federal Reserve meeting, a speech by President Donald Trump, a monthly jobs report as well as a big dose of earnings.

 What are the main benchmarks doing?